rogerpence/tailwind-files/README.md

 This install uses PostCSS to install and purge Tailwind.

+## Files in this repository

-## Powershell script to install Tailwind on Windows
+### Powershell script to install Tailwind on Windows

     install-tailwind.ps1

-## Bash script to install Tailwind on Ubuntu
+### Bash script to install Tailwind on Ubuntu

     install-tailwind.sh

+Run the scripts from the root of your project.

-Files for Tailwind install.
+### Files for Tailwind install.

 These files are all referenced in the install scripts.

 * `index.html`
 * `postcss.config.js`
 * `tailwind.base.css`
 * `tailwind.components.css`
 * `tailwind.utilities.css`
 * `tailwind.main.css`

+## Steps to install Tailwind:

+This install creates `dist`, `tailwind`, and `src` directories in your project root.
+You can change those names if necessary.

+(`-->` denotes a new line for publication purpose.
+Remove the `-->` and the newline for copy/paste).

+1. Create `package.json` if necessary.

+        npm init -y

+1. Install NPM packages.

+        tailwindcss autoprefixer postcss-cli -->
+        postcss-import cross-env @rogerpence/edit-package-json

+1. Make a `tailwind` directory off the root.

+1. Create an empty Tailwind config file in `tailwind` directory.

+        npx tailwind init

+1. Create a full Tailwind config file for reference in `tailwind` directory.

+        npx tailwind init tailwind.config.reference.js

+1. Create empty Tailwind custom CSS files in `tailwind` directory.

+        my.tailwind.utities.css and my.tailwind.components.css

+    You'll later add most of your custom CSS and your own Tailwind utilities in these files.

+1. Fetch `tailwind.main.css` (from this repository) into the `tailwind` directory.

+1. Fetch `postcss.config.js` (from this repository) into the project root.

+1. Create a 'src' directory in the project root.

+1. Fetch `index.html` (from this repository) into the `src` directory.

+1. Add `tailwind:dev` key to `package.json` scripts to compile Tailwind for dev work.

+        cross-env NODE_ENV=development postcss ./tailwind/tailwind.main.css -->
+        -o ./dist/css/tailwind.css

+1. Compile Tailwind for development:

+        npm run tailwind:dev

+1. The full `tailwind.css` is created in the `dist` directory.